aadeliee22/MCMCIsing_SLMC/P.md

 | 1st-NN                | 1.112$\pm$0.001 | .                 | .                |
 | 3rd-NN                | 1.221$\pm$0.003 | -0.0682$\pm$0.004 | -0.017$\pm$0.004 |

-### 2.2.
+Considering 2nd and 3rd-nearest neighbors while forming a cluster does not seem to ensure accurate result.
+It shows some deviation from original-metropolis method.

+#### 2.1.2.
 Change acceptance ratio of cluster flipping

 ![IV_2_2_2(1)](pic/IV_2_2_2(1).png)